Elazer R. Edelman

-Elazer R. Edelman is an American engineer, scientist and cardiologist.
-He is the Edward J. Poitras Professor in Medical Engineering and Science at the Massachusetts Institute of Technology (MIT), Professor of Medicine at Harvard Medical School and at Brigham and Women's Hospital (BWH), and a practicing cardiologist at BWH.
-He is the director of the MIT Center for Clinical and Translational Research (CCTR), the Harvard-MIT Biomedical Engineering Center, and was previously director of the Institute for Medical Engineering and Science (IMES) at MIT.
-He is also the Program Director of the MIT Graduate Education in Medical Sciences program within the Harvard-MIT Division of Health Sciences and Technology.
+Elazer R. Edelman is an American engineer and cardiologist.
+He is the Edward J. Poitras Professor in Medical Engineering and Science at the Massachusetts Institute of Technology (MIT), where he directs the Center for Clinical and Translational Research (CCTR) and its Hub for Pediatric Innovations.
+He is also professor of medicine at Harvard Medical School, Program Director of the MIT Graduate Education in Medical Sciences program within the Harvard-MIT Division of Health Sciences and Technology, and a cardiac intensive care unit cardiologist at Brigham and Women's Hospital (BWH).

-At BWH, he serves as a senior attending physician in the coronary care unit.
-He is currently the Chief Scientific Advisor for the journal Science Translational Medicine.

 Edelman was elected as a member of the National Academy of Engineering in 2012 for contributions to the design, development, and regulation of local cardiovascular drug delivery and drug eluting stents.
 He is also a member of the American Academy of Arts and Sciences, National Academy of Inventors and the National Academy of Medicine.

 Background and education

 Edelman was raised in the greater Boston area.
 He attended the Massachusetts Institute of Technology, where he received bachelor's degrees in Electrical Engineering and Computer Science (EECS) and in Applied Biology, and a master's degree in EECS.
 He earned his M.D. degree with distinction from Harvard Medical School and Ph.D. in Medical Engineering and Medical Physics within the Harvard-MIT Division of Health Sciences and Technology.
 He conducted his Ph.D. thesis work under the direction of Robert Langer to define the mathematics of regulated and controlled drug delivery.
 Edelman completed his medical training at Brigham and Women's Hospital and is board certified in internal medicine and cardiology.
 Following this, he spent six years as a research fellow under the tutelage of Prof. Morris J. Karnovsky to work on the biology of vascular repair.
 Edelman and his wife, Cheryl, have 3 children: Alex, A.J., and Austin.